• Skip navigation

 We strongly recommend that the doctoral candidate and their supervisor sign a supervision agreement, and many areas within FAU have accepted this as common practice.
 The benefits of signing an agreement such as this are clear.
 It helps both parties in the supervision relationship clarify their rights, obligations and expectations and agree on the details which should apply in each individual case.
 This helps avoid misunderstandings and forms the basis for a fruitful cooperation.

-We offer a proposed supervision agreement, which we would recommend using in combination with the attached check list for the initial meeting between doctoral candidates and their supervisor.
+• Template for supervision agreements that includes a checklist for the meeting between doctoral candidates and their supervisor.
 This ensures that the supervision agreement provides structured documentation of the agreements reached during this meeting.

 After completing your doctoral degree, you will generally receive a new employment contract with the University when you begin the postdoctoral phase.
 An overview of the most important topics that you should discuss with your future manager with regard to your contract is provided in the Check list for discussion after completing a doctoral degree (in German).
 You and your future manager can use this check list as a guideline when discussing a new contract or extending an existing contract.